How to Increase Sales by Encouraging Mobile Spending

 Create a mobile app

-A mobile-friendly website is great, and it’s 100% necessary based on everything that we have already covered.
+A mobile-friendly website is great, and it’s 100% necessary based on everything I have already covered.

-But with that said, if you want to take your mobile spending campaigns to the next level you’ve also got to create a mobile application.
+But if you want to take your mobile campaigns to the next level, you also need to create a mobile application.

 But the results are worth it.
 Once you have an app up and running, it can do wonders for your business.

 Your mobile app is basically an enhanced version of your mobile site.
-Every aspect and element of the app will be better than your mobile site.
-Users will recognize the improved experience and it will ultimately get them to spend more money.
+Every aspect and element of the app will be better than those of your mobile site.
+Users will recognize the improved experience, and it will ultimately get them to spend more money.

 It’s a great idea for all businesses in every industry to build a mobile app.

 According to recent studies, experts predict that mobile spending via apps will rise to more than $110 billion by the end of 2018.
 That’s a 30% spending increase from the previous year.

 Numbers this high are just too big to ignore.
 It’s clear that consumers have a growing comfort level with spending money using mobile apps.